 Accommodation: 25hours Hotel Zurich West: We would never have discovered Zurich West — the tech, startup, artistic, and hip part of Zurich had we not stayed at 25hours Hotel Zurich.
 The hotel’s design and approach is just fun, from clever signage to thoughtful details in our room and in common areas.
 Just about everything features some sort of meaning or symbolism.
 After a week of cheese, smoked meats and heavy foods we also appreciated the light Israeli-inspired cuisine at the restaurant.
 Disclosure: Our night at 25hours Hotel Zurich West was kindly provided to us.

 Exploring Zurich West: Even if you don’t stay in Zurich West, it’s worth taking the tram there to get a feel for “new” Zurich and to witness how a former industrial area became known for artists, creativity, and startups.
 Take a walk to the Viadukt and enjoy the big market hall and other shops and restaurants built under the train tracks.
 Then continue to the Freitag Tower, fashioned from old shipping containers, and finish your exploration with a visit to Frau Gerolds Garten.
 A very cool vibe.

-Note: For the most part we booked the hotels above via Expedia (no, we do not have any affiliation with them) just a few days before we’d arrive in a destination.
+Note: For the most part we booked the hotels above via Expedia or Booking.com just a few days before we’d arrive in a destination.
 Employing this approach, we found the prices cheaper than booking directly with the hotel.
 Tip: always check both — direct booking and online travel sites — to see which option yields the best price.
 Note: We took our trip in the shoulder season.
 If you are traveling during the high season, you ought to consider booking further in advance than we did.